George Boole: Professorship and life in Cork

 Boole's status as a mathematician was recognised by his appointment in 1849 as the first professor of mathematics at Queen's College, Cork (now University College Cork (UCC)) in Ireland.
 He met his future wife, Mary Everest, there in 1850 while she was visiting her uncle John Ryall who was professor of Greek.
-They married some years later in 1855.
+They married in 1855.
 He maintained his ties with Lincoln, working there with E. R. Larken in a campaign to reduce prostitution.

+In 1861, Boole was involved in a Judgement in the Court of Queen's Bench in Ireland against one John Hewitt Wheatley of Craig House, Sligo for the sum of £400, whereby Wheatley's estate and interest in lands of Maghan/Mahon, County Cork became vested in Boole.

+In March 1863, Boole leased Litchfield Cottage, Cork, the house in which he would live with his wife Mary until his death in December of the following year.
+The premises was described in the deeds as "all that and those the dwelling house called Litchfield Cottage with the premises and appurtenances thereunto belonging and the Garden and Walled in field to the rere thereof".
+Boole's will bequeathed all his 'estate term and interest' in the lease of Litchfield Cottage unto his wife.
+In August 1865, some 8 months after his death, Mary (by then living at 68 Harley Street, London) passed the house on to Francis Heard of Ballintemple, Cork, Esquire, a captain in her Majesty's 87th Regiment of South Cork.

 Honours and awards

 In 1844, Boole's paper "On a General Method in Analysis" won the first gold prize for mathematics awarded by the Royal Society.
 He was awarded the Keith Medal by the Royal Society of Edinburgh in 1855 and was elected a Fellow of the Royal Society (FRS) in 1857.
 He received honorary degrees of LL.D. from the University of Dublin and the University of Oxford.